Debang5hu/Direxplorer/README.md

 Getting started

-There are several directory fuzzer out there like Gobuster,Dirb etc, but Direxplorer is faster one out of other directory scanner/fuzzer.
+Direxplorer is fast as compared to other web directory scanner/fuzzer.
 It works well with small wordlists (about 14000 words);